-The Ajinomoto Group has undertaken changes with determination and has improved its corporate performance and corporate value.
-At present, there are numerous serious social issues in the world.
-Based on the AminoScience® that we have continued to refine over the many years since our establishment in 1909, we will continue to contribute to the well-being of all human beings, our society, and our planet.
+At present, the world is faced with many serious social issues.
+Based on our continued refinement of AminoScience® over the many years since our establishment in 1909, we will continue to contribute to the well-being of all human beings, our society, and our planet.